 - Free a stuck vehicle: If you get stuck with your vehicle, whether in the sand, mud or snow, use a survival shovel to clear the tires and axels, and free your stuck vehicle to continue your journey.

 - Cut branches: Some survival shovels feature a serrated edge.
 This may come in handy when you need to cut branches during a hike or use these branches for firewood.
+Alternatively, consider browsing my recommendations for best survival axes.

 - Clear brush: No need to use a machete while hiking or walking in the woods or an overgrown hiking trail.
 Simply fold the shovel tool at 90 degrees and swing away to clear brush off of your way.